BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 Now that we have clarified the formal definition of *observing* (distinguishing + indicating), a pressing empirical question arises: how can these two components fuse into one single, coherent process?
 Luhmann emphasizes once again that **a system must meet very narrow, highly selective conditions to execute this complex double operation**.
 Observing is no trivial achievement.
-One conjecture is that for *sense-making* (Sinn-machende) systems (consciousness, communication), this succeeds because it is just barely possible to perceive two things simultaneously as a unified whole.
+One conjecture is that for *sense-making* (Sinn-machende) systems (consciousness, communication) succeeds because for them it is just barely possible to perceive two things simultaneously as a unified whole.
 Think of figure-ground perception: one sees the figure and the ground simultaneously, as a single coherent image, rather than as two separate acts of perception.

-It is also possible that only sufficiently complex systems can, over time, amplify minute differences---such as conspicuous fluctuations in their own oscillating movements---into massive effects.
-Cybernetics calls this deviation amplification (*positive feedback*), while linguistics observes a related phenomenon in hypercorrection (when speakers overcorrect to match a perceived norm, thereby overshooting the mark).
-Crucially, this temporal amplification process also presupposes operational closure.
-It requires an "own time" or Eigen-time---an internal temporal rhythm specific to the system's own operations, running parallel to the environment, which undoubtedly continues to exist simultaneously, albeit not in the same rhythm.

 It is also possible that only sufficiently complex systems can, over time, amplify minute differences---such as conspicuous fluctuations in their own oscillating movements---into massive effects.
 Cybernetics calls this deviation amplification *(positive feedback*), while linguistics observes a related phenomenon in hypercorrection (when speakers overcorrect to match a perceived norm, thereby overshooting the mark).